phoboxhq/phobox/README.md

 **To run phobox correctly on arm devices look [here](https://github.com/Milchreis/phobox/wiki/Setup-for-arm-devices-(f.e.-Raspberry-Pi)).**

 # Requirements
-Phobox is build on Java and just requires a JRE 1.8+.
+Phobox is build on Java and just requires a JRE 1.8 or higher.
 The jar file is a standalone application and runs with `java -jar phobox.jar`.
 The tool runs on the raspberry pi 3 with the Java ARM version great, too.

 # Build
 The project can build with maven and the goal `clean compile assembly:single`.
-For eclipse the run configuration is stored in `phobox.launch`.

 # Contribute
 Please try it out and leave issues if something goes wrong or you have a feature request.
 Pull requests are also welcome :-)